Monitoring prostate cancer

 - Digital rectal examinations every 6 to 12 months

 In the 5th and following years of active surveillance you have

 - Blood tests every 6 months to monitor your PSA levels

 - Digital rectal examinations every 12 months

 At each appointment your doctors will also ask if you have developed any new symptoms.
-If you develop symptoms, or if your test results show that the cancer is starting to grow, you can either have surgery to remove the prostate gland or radiotherapy to the prostate to try to cure it.
+If you develop symptoms, or if your test results show that the cancer is starting to grow, you can have surgery to remove the prostate gland or radiotherapy to the prostate or hormone therapy to try to cure it.

 UK Prostate Link can direct you to information about managing prostate cancer without active treatment.

 - Have localised prostate cancer with no symptoms but have medical problems that mean you can't have radical treatment

 - Have locally advanced or metastatic prostate cancer with no symptoms

 Watchful waiting means keeping treatment to control prostate cancer in reserve, because you aren't having any symptoms.
 Generally, watchful waiting involves fewer tests than active surveillance.
 You will still have regular appointments, blood tests and examinations.
 But you are less likely to have regular prostate biopsies.
 Your doctor may suggest that you have a bone scan.